celogeek/go-comic-converter/README.md

 ## Dry verbose

-You can choose different way to sort path and files, depending of your source.
+You can choose different way to sort path and files, depending on your source.
 You can preview the sorted result with the option `dry-verbose` associated with `dry`.

 The option `sort` allow you to change the sorting order.